Scaling and spatial intermittency of thermal dissipation in turbulent convection: Numerical Results

 \ee

-Thus, we expect the dissipation rate in the bulk and in the boundary layers to be of the same order, with a weak dependence on Ra.
+Thus, we expect the ratio of the boundary layer and bulk dissipation to have a weak dependence on Ra.
 For $\mathrm{Pr=1}$, this ratio remains approximately constant, implying that the relative strengths of the bulk and the boundary layer dissipation remain roughly invariant with Ra.
 However, for $\mathrm{Pr=100}$, the above ratio decreases weakly with Ra; this implies that the relative strength of the boundary layer dissipation decreases with Ra and that of the bulk dissipation increases with Ra.
 The magnitudes of the prefactors in Eq.~(\ref{eq:D_T_ratio}) determine whether the bulk or the boundary layer dissipation is dominant.
 These prefactors are obtained using numerical simulations.